top of page

 Partnering with local advertising agencies can provide valuable insights into the Japanese market.
 These agencies understand local consumer behaviour and can help tailor your advertisements to resonate with Japanese audiences.
 Notable agencies include Dentsu, Hakuhodo, and ADK Holdings.

-Utilize Celebrity Endorsements
+Utilise Celebrity Endorsements

 Leveraging the influence of Japanese celebrities (tarento) can significantly enhance your advertising campaign.
 These celebrities are highly trusted and admired by the public, making their endorsements powerful tools for building brand credibility and recognition.